GaryQ-physics/swmfio/README.md

 For example data files, see [http://mag.gmu.edu/git-data/swmfio/](http://mag.gmu.edu/git-data/swmfio/).

 This code is used in [https://github.com/GaryQ-physics/magnetopost](https://github.com/GaryQ-physics/magnetopost) to post-process magnetosphere simulation data.

-This code was developed with the help of the code of [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl) and the [SWMF](https://clasp.engin.umich.edu/research/theory-computational-methods/swmf-downloadable-software/) Fortran code.

 # 2 Install